andrejp88/toml-foolery/README.md

 ## Notes

-- If the parsed TOML data contains keys that don't match any fields in the given struct, those keys are ignored.
+- If the parsed TOML data contains keys that don't match any fields in the given struct, toml-foolery will ignore those keys.
-- Similarly, if a destination field is a static array but the parsed array is too big to fit, additional entires will be ignored.
+- If a destination field is a static array, but the corresponding array in the TOML code is too big to fit, additional entries will be ignored.
 Dynamic arrays will be resized as needed.
-- Mixed-type arrays are allowed by the TOML specification, but are not yet supported by toml-foolery.
+- The TOML specification allows mixed-type arrays, but toml-foolery does not yet support them.
-- Classes are not supported.
-- Pointers are not supported.
+- Toml-foolery does not support classes or pointers.
-- Line-separator conversion is **not** performed when decoding a TOML multiline string.
+- Line-separators are preserved when decoding multiline strings.
-- The library can parse all features of TOML, but when encoding data into TOML, some formats will not be created:
+- Toml-foolery can parse all features of TOML, but when encoding data into TOML, some formats will not be created:
     - Inline tables (Regular `[]`-syntax is always used)
     - Dotted keys (same as above)